 There is also a new product on the market called "UV Liquid".
 It is like a big felt tip marker and though it dries clear, it obstructs the bird's reflective view.
 This product is meant to be used in conjunction with bird tape or decals.
 Dots or circles of UV Liquid are applied between the decals or bird tape to fill in gaps so birds won't try to fly through.
 This product is ideal for the person who doesn't mind a few decals on their windows, but doesn't want tape or decals dense enough to completely prevent bird crashes.
 The product's manufacturer recommends replacing the marker every 3 months or so.
-Here is the link to their web site, and I'm guessing this product can be purchased at bird stores and through web based retailers such as Amazon.
+Here is the link to their web site.
+Shake the product well before using and don't press too hard or it can leave a visual stripe on the glass.

 Now that we have agreed to install window protection over your windows, I am happy to give you a quote on cleaning them too.

 Basement window boxes can be perpetual traps for frogs, toads, salamanders, turtles, insects, young birds and others.
 Even a tiny crack or opening between window box covers and the foundation of the house allows critters to get in and fall into the window box.
 Modern day window boxes are made of plastic or metals, both are hard and slick - making it impossible for most smaller critters to get out.
 They usually dehydrate and die in a short period of time.